Commands

 Many other subcommands are available:

-create Create a new Linux machine
+create Create a new machine

 default Get or set the default machine

-delete Delete a Linux machine
+delete Delete a machine

 docker Show commands for using Docker

-info Get information about a Linux machine
+info Get info about a machine

-list List all Linux machines
+list List machines

 pull Copy files from Linux